Taoism in Korea: Background

-Broadly speaking, Taoism, Confucianism and Buddhism infused native Totemism and Shamanism from the earliest centuries of the Common Era, but Buddhism dominated official thought during Silla and Goryeo dynasties, replaced by Confucianism during the Joseon Dynasty.
+Broadly speaking, Taoism, Confucianism and Buddhism infused native Totemism and Shamanism from the earliest centuries of the Common Era, but Buddhism dominated official thought during Silla and Goryeo dynasties, replaced by Confucianism during the Joseon dynasty.

 Korean Taoism was influenced by Confucianism and ancient Chinese folk religion.

 Very little writing on Taoism survived prior to the 20th century.
 Until recently, Taoism in Korea received little attention from scholars, usually only described as a "romantic influence" or "literary theme" within other contexts.

 Taoism's effects have been limited because of a lack of an institutional or political base, rejected by Confucian and Buddhist elites.
 Some modern scholars, however, are calling for a more critical reading of Confucianized histories, study of alternative sources, and a broader definition of Taoism, to find more extensive presence of Korean Taoist ritual practices and positive valuations.

 Three Kingdoms period

 Goguryeo

 Taoism first arrived in Korea in 624.
-Emperor Gaozu, the founder of China's Tang Dynasty, sent a Taoist preacher and literature, Laozi and Zhuangzi, to the Goguryeo kingdom.
-These were eagerly welcomed by the Goguryeo's king and his minister Yeon Gaesomun.
+Emperor Gaozu, the founder of China's Tang dynasty, sent a Taoist preacher and literature, Laozi and Zhuangzi, to the Goguryeo kingdom.
+These were eagerly welcomed by the Goguryeo's king and his minister Yŏn Kaesomun.
 Buddhist temples were eventually transformed to Taoist temples.
 However, this first enthusiasm lasted for only 30 years.
 Taoist symbols are found in Goguryeo tomb murals near Kangso, P'yongan-do.

+Some Taoist beliefs spread from Goguryeo to other places in Korea that last to the modern day.

+Korean Taoism and Korean folk religion from this point onwards had some religious groups believing in the Tao (or Tian or Tian and Di as roughly synonymous beings) as a thinking divine entity similar to a monotheistic god.
+The Tao most often coexisted with another Tao that was non-sapient and represented the laws of nature and "polytheistic belief[s] in ancestral spirits and nature deities".